vitormv/vmello-website/README.md

 ## 💫 Deploy

-Deploy is automated by using Github Actions + [Surge.sh](https://surge.sh/).
-It is automatically redeployed to whenever something is merged to master.
+Deploy is automated by using Github Actions + [Vercel](https://vercel.com/).
+It is automatically redeployed to whenever something is merged to `main`.

 ## 💾 Update & download resume